RED: Robust Event-Guided Motion Deblurring with Modality-Specific Disentanglement: Methods

-which encodes the likelihood that the log-intensity increment surpasses the contrast threshold.
+In summary, $\theta$ acts as a global control knob: $\theta \uparrow \;\Rightarrow\; \mathrm{FPR} \downarrow, \; \mathrm{UR} \uparrow.$ This motivates our RPS, which explicitly reformulates event acquisition as a probabilistic triggering process.
+At pixel $(x,y)$ and time $t$, whether an event survives is determined by the survival probability: { } which encodes the likelihood that the log-intensity increment surpasses the contrast threshold.
 Thus, the problem naturally reduces to a binary decision, an event either survives or is suppressed.

-To emulate this mechanism during training, we adopt the voxel grid representation $\mathbf{D}\in\mathbb{R}^{T\times H\times W}$ of events ~\citep{sun2022event}, where $T$ denotes the number of temporal bins.
-At each slice $\tau \in \{1,\dots,T\}$, we stochastically thin the events according to their survival probability:

-where $\odot$ denotes element-wise multiplication.
+To emulate this mechanism during training, we adopt the voxel grid representation $\mathbf{D}\in\mathbb{R}^{T\times H\times W}$ of events ~\cite{sun2022event}, where $T$ denotes the number of temporal bins.
+At each slice $\tau \in \{1,\dots,T\}$, we stochastically thin the events according to their survival probability: { } where $\odot$ denotes element-wise multiplication.
 During training, we further use $\mathrm{UR}$ to control perturbation strength.
-In detail, for each iteration we sample

-and draw $\boldsymbol{\rho}_\tau$ independently across temporal bins to mimic variability in thresholds and circuitry.
+In detail, for each iteration we sample { } and draw $\boldsymbol{\rho}_\tau$ independently across temporal bins to mimic variability in thresholds and circuitry.
 This generates a continuum of training regimes from mild to severe under-reporting, faithfully reflecting the physical mechanism of threshold-driven event triggering.
-As verified in Tables~\ref{mask_influence_all}, \ref{app_rps_ablation} and Figure~\ref{fig_ablation_rps}, our architecture-agnostic and parameter-free RPS substantially improves the robustness of RED, ensuring high-quality deblurring under diverse scenes.
+As verified in Figure~\ref{fig_ablation_rps}, our architecture-agnostic and parameter-free RPS substantially improves the robustness of the network.